Theflashiscool2/FlashGen/README.md

 Please use this responsibly and do not use it maliciously.
 This is for educational purposes only.
 I am not responsible for any harm caused by this tool.

+# Hacktoberfest
+create pr's to implement proxies, threading, and more features to make this more efficient